GLYNKNIGHT/My-ToDo-App/README.md

-My is my ToDO app made in React
+My is my ToDoapp made in React
-# my-todo